The Student Room GroupThe Student Room Group

 The modules you will study

-Year One Units: (Subject to Revalidation)
+Year One Units:

--Applied Biomechanics -Applied Sport and Exercise Psychology -Disability Sport and Neuro-inclusivity -Physiological and Nutritional Assessment -Research Methods in Sport and Exercise Science -Sport and Exercise Rehabilitation
+Year Two Units: -Applied Biomechanics -Applied Sport and Exercise Psychology -Disability, Sport and Neuro-inclusivity -Physiological and Nutritional Assessment -Research Methods in Sport and Exercise Science -Work Experience in Sport and Exercise Science (20 hours)

--Chronic Health Conditions -Contemporary Issues in Sport and Exercise Psychology -Research Project (Dissertation) -Strength & Conditioning (S&C) Programming -Work Experience in Sport and Exercise Science -Work Placements
+Year Three Units: -Chronic Health Conditions -Contemporary Issues in Sport and Exercise Psychology -Research Project (Dissertation) -Sport and Exercise Rehabilitation -Strength & Conditioning (S&C) Programming

 Work placements are encouraged throughout the duration of the course.
-However work placement as a mandatory course requirement feeds into your year three module work experience in sport and exercise science.
+However work placement as a mandatory course requirement feeds into your year two module work experience in sport and exercise science.
 Work placements that form part of the work experience in sport and exercise science module are to be negotiated with students and external employers using the standardized placement learning processes and therefore may vary in duration and length.
 It is advised that the more hours spent in placement, the more development and progress may be shown in your portfolio completed in year 3 of the programme.
+There is a dedicated Practice Learning team to support students with the placement process.

 How you will be assessed

+Contact hours: 13 hours per week over two days.
+Plus Independent study (suggested 30 hours per week).
+You are taught through a combination of lectures, seminars and workshops which enable you to discuss and develop your understanding of the course.
 A range of appropriate facilities including the library and online learning resources, the Learning Resource Centre and the Forum supports your independent learning.

 Assessment & Feedback You will receive on-going feedback as part of your one-to-one sessions with your unit teachers.
 You will also receive summative feedback on all formal assessments undertaken by coursework.
 Feedback is intended to help you learn and you are encouraged to discuss it with your unit leader.
 Feedback can be given in a range of different ways in order to accommodate a variety of learning styles and aptitudes including group critiques, recorded verbal feedback and written feedback.
+Feedback on the Final Major Project/Dissertation module in Year three is provided throughout and through supervision meetings as scheduled.

-University Centre South Essex reviews
+University Centre South Essex student reviews

 (0)